Ceelog/phpdoc-en/src/info/setup.md

 <a href="/features/commandline.html" class="link">command line</a> the
 default setting is *0*.

-The maximum execution time is not affected by system calls, stream operations etc. Please see the <span class="function">set\_time\_limit</span> function for more details.
+On non Windows systems, the maximum execution time is not affected by system calls, stream operations etc. Please see the <span class="function">set\_time\_limit</span> function for more details.

 Your web server can have other timeout configurations that may also